Script [skript] noun. “A manuscript, or one of the various copies of the written text of a play, motion picture, radio or television broadcast.”

 Who is the SCRIPTCAT?

-Mark’s long association with award winning Hollywood filmmakers dates back to his first produced screenplay and has since worked with Academy Award® winning producers Paul Colichman (Academy Award® winner Gods & Monsters) and Mark R. Harris (Academy Award® winner Crash) — veteran directors Brian Trenchard-Smith, George Mendeluk, Fred Olen Ray, and the late Bob Clark — and has written/consulted on films starring Academy Award® acting nominees Seymour Cassel, the late Pat Morita, Haley Joel Osment, Tom Berenger, and Emmy® acting nominees Mark Harmon, and James Hong.
+Mark’s long association with award winning Hollywood filmmakers dates back to his first produced screenplay and has since worked with Academy Award® winning producers, veteran directors, and has written films starring Academy Award® and Emmy® acting nominees and winners.

-He also has completed his new book A Screenwriter’s Journey to Success: Tips, Tricks and Tactics to Survive as a Working Screenwriter in Hollywood now available on Amazon.
-Named one of Screencraft’s “25 People Screenwriters Should Follow on Twitter,” you can follow him on Twitter @scriptcat and also on Periscope and Vine.
-Visit his official website at www.fiveoclockblue.net
+Mark’s book A Screenwriter’s Journey to Success: Tips, Tricks and Tactics to Survive as a Working Screenwriter in Hollywood is now available on Amazon with 45 five star reviews.
+Named one of Screencraft’s “25 People Screenwriters Should Follow on Twitter,” (@scriptcat).

 Subscribe to his YOUTUBE CHANNEL for weekly screenwriting videos.